San Fernando de Apure: History

-Between March 27 and 30, 1800, it received the visit of Alexander von Humboldt and five years later (1815), Fray Joaquín María drew up the second map of the town along with a literal description of its limits and jurisdiction.
+Between March 27 and 30, 1800, the Prussian-born explorer Alexander von Humboldt visited San Ferando.
+Five years later (1815), Fray Joaquín María drew up the second map of the town along with a literal description of its limits and jurisdiction.

 From the decade of the 30's of the XIX century, educational activity began to take shape in San Fernando, when in 1831, Master Juan Castellanos founded the first private school for minors.
 Then the Second Category Federal School was created in 1875 and at the end of that century the Leon XIII Federal School was also founded.

 The chronicles of the city record that on June 21, 1859, during the Federal War, the Federal Army set fire to a large part of the city, placing it on the verge of destruction.

 Then, by 1908, the streets of San Fernando started from a north-south line 100 meters from the east side of the cemetery (now known as the old cemetery) and were usually called: first, second, third, fourth and fifth, the last one reaching the southern end.
 Between the first and the fifth the village was delimited.
 Today they are part of the central or historic center of the city with the names of Calle Comercio, Calle Bolívar, Calle Sucre, Calle Páez and Calle Muñoz respectively.
 At that time, San Fernando was a port on the banks of the Apure River.
 The main area of the port was about 400 meters long, which was extended a little further to the west when the Barbarito Palace was built.
 Today the port only appears in historical records, and much of it is now dry land with urban development, where it was once the domain of the Apure River.

 At the beginning of the 20th century San Fernando enjoyed great commercial and industrial activity.
 Food factories (pasta, canned food, sausages, preserves and others), candle factories, ice, heron feather distributors (since 1884), leather and alligator skins, among others, were developed there.
 Trade maintained a strong relationship with Europe, the main destination of exported products.
 This activity declined sharply when the demand for exports decreased, when the interest in navigation was reduced due to the development of land trade with the development of the railroad: there was the Gran Ferrocarril de Venezuela line (Caracas to Puerto Cabello) which was to be completed with a branch to San Fernando de Apure, and the development of road trade with the Ford Tablitas (Ford model T, with wooden boards for cargo), which became a true revolution due to its versatility and resistance.